The 61st Precinct Community Council Meeting will meet tomorrow, December 11, at the Bainbridge Center, 3093 Ocean Avenue at 7:30 p.m.

 For further information, or if you have questions or comments concerning Community Affairs, call (718) 627-6847.

-The Manhattan Beach Neighborhood Association will be meeting this evening, May 6, 8:00 p.m. at Public School 195, 131 Irwin Street in Manhattan Beach.
+The Manhattan Beach Neighborhood Association (MBNA) invites the public to attend its next meeting this Monday, December 9 at 8:00 p.m. inside Public School 195, 131 Irwin Street.

 To learn more, call (917) 747-5863.